The rise of remote work in France: facts and figures

 In the following sections, we’ll address remote work in France, the numbers, the trends, and cover the essential vocabulary for remote work in French.
 If you’d like to grow your French for business vocabulary, check this article about the vocabulary of remote work in French.

 In France, a recent study by Eurostat shows that the percentage of people who work from home is 6.6%.
-Compared to other Europeans, work from home seems more popular in France than Germany (5%) or in the UK (4.4%).
+Compared to other Europeans, work from home seems more popular in France than in Germany (5%) or in the UK (4.4%).
 The Netherlands ranks at the top with a share of 14% of people who usually work from home in 2018 followed by Finland with a share of 13.3%.
 The average in the EU is 5.2% of employed persons aged 15 to 64 in the European Union (EU) who worked from home in 2018.
+Check this article to find more about remote-based jobs in France.

 Remote Work in France by the numbers